vivian-rogers/mumax3-tacc-install/README.md

 **CONTACT**

-If you need any help with the install script, I can be reached at vivian.rogers@utexas.edu.
+If you need any help with the install script, either I or Can can be reached